newchuyalong/libgdx-learning/State-Machine.md

 }
 ````

-When the update method of a Troll is called, it in turn calls the update method of its FSM which in turn calls the execute method of the current state.
+When the update method of a Troll is called, it in turn calls the update method of its FSM which in turn calls the update method of the current state.
 The current state may then use the Troll interface to query its owner, to adjust its owner's attributes, or to effect a state transition.
 In other words, how a Troll behaves when updated can be made completely dependent on the logic in its current state.
 This is best illustrated with an example, so let's create a couple of states to enable a troll to run away from enemies when it feels threatened and to sleep when it feels safe.

 ````java